-It seems like a stage has been set in our conversation, in much the same way as Berthold Brecht set the stage in the opera you mention.
-I’m reminded of the master of all stage setting, Charles Chaplin, particularly when writing and directing The Gold Rush: seldom was there a more delicate balance between humor and pathos.
+It seems as if a stage has been set in our conversation.
+I’m reminded of the master of all stage setting, Charles Chaplin, and specifically The Gold Rush.
+Seldom has there been a more delicate balance between humor and pathos.

-In a way, one could say that children are the direct unfiltered recipients of their parents’ trauma, their first imaginings from their parents’ experiences holding a complex burden of information and emotion.
-Like a helpless, automatic identification with parental feelings and their burdens.
-The difficulty that the second generation had inherited was not the experience itself, but all of its shadows.
-The haunting paradox of indirect knowledge.
+One could say that these children are the unfiltered recipients of their parents’ trauma, their first imaginings and experiences bearing a complex burden of information and emotion.
+A transmitted identification with parental feelings and burdens.
+The difficulties inherited by the second generation was not the experience itself, but its shadows.

 A stage has been set I think.
-For now it is empty as if wiped away by a nuclear blast, yet fraught with expectations and filled with memories of things past.
-Expectations that lie in the eye of the viewers, the audience present, who look unapologetically at what is about to begin happening, their eyes and ears clouded by the weight they carry of their own lives.
+For the moment it is empty, as if leveled by a nuclear blast, yet fraught with expectations and filled with memories.
+Expectations in the eyes of the audience, who look greedily at what is about to happen, their eyes clouded by the flickering images of their memories.

-The creator creates a work of art as a true chrysalis, putting meaning inside and hoping for the audience to nurture and think and set free the dragonfly, the moth, the butterfly; or the all devouring, gorging locust.
+The the artist creates work as if it were a chrysalis, placing meaning inside, and leaving it to others to nurture and hatch: the dragonfly, the moth, the butterfly, or the all-devouring, gorging locust.